Phlebotomy (blood drawing) in a rabbit

 Various sites for blood collection in rabbits

-The jugular vein can be used to collect a fairly big amount of blood.
-The dewlap of female rabbits does not represent a hindrance.
-The rabbit can be placed in several positions, in order to collect blood from the jugular vein:
+The jugular vein can be used to collect a substantial amount of blood.
+The dewlap of female rabbits does not pose a significant hindrance.
+The rabbit can be positioned in a number of ways to ensure the collection of blood from the jugular vein:

-- sternal recumbency, with the neck extended upwards and the front limbs hanging over the end of the examination table;
+- sternal recumbency position, with the neck extended upward and the front limbs hanging over the end of the examination table;

-- dorsal recumbency, after safely restraining the rabbit in a towel, and extending the neck in order to expose the jugular vein;
+- dorsal recumbency position, after safely restraining the rabbit in a towel, and extending the neck in order to expose the jugular vein;

-- lateral recumbency, with the neck extended out and the front legs pulled downward.
+- lateral recumbency position, with the neck extended out and the front legs pulled downward.

-Alternate sites for blood collection are the cephalic and the lateral saphenous veins.
-Their locations are the same as in dogs and cats.
-These veins are fragile, and a hematoma is easily formed.
+Alternate sites for blood collection include the cephalic and the lateral saphenous veins.
+Their locations are consistent with those observed in dogs and cats.
+It is important to note that these veins are fragile.
+As such, a hematoma can easily form.

-Collection of blood from the central artery must be avoided, unless higher volumes of blood need to be collected.
-This site is painful and often leads to subsequent distal ischemia, due to impairment of blood supply to the pinna after the formation of a hematoma or due to blood vessel damage (arterial trauma with thrombosis).
-A collapse of the vessel may, furthermore, occur when excessive pressure is exerted.
-If the use of the central artery cannot be avoided, the 21-gauge needle should be inserted as distally (tip of the ear) as possible into the artery.
-The blood should start to flow immediately in the syringe.
+It is important to avoid collecting blood from the central artery unless there is a need to obtain a higher volume of blood.
+This site is associated with subsequent distal ischemia, due to impairment of blood supply to the pinna after the formation of a hematoma or due to blood vessel damage (arterial trauma with thrombosis).
+It is important to note that excessive pressure may cause the vessel to collapse.
+If the use of the central artery is unavoidable, the 21-gauge needle should be inserted as distally (at the tip of the ear) as possible into the artery.
+The blood should begin flowing within the syringe immediately.

 Complete blood count and biochemistry reference values in rabbits